Pickering Airport Lands: Community opposition

 Lands), and since 2005, by Land Over Landings.
+Transport Canada’s Southern Ontario Area Airports Study (1995) acknowledged the “long history of strong local opposition to an airport, which had not appeared to decrease over time.

 General aviation community concerns

 There is strong support for Pickering Airport from COPA flight 44 Canadian Owners and Pilots Association also known as the Buttonville Flying Club.
 Both the Friends of Pickering Airport and an older 2011 privately funded proposal to build a not for profit Airpark in Pickering originated from this General Aviation community.
 This community of pilots supports keeping all nearby airports open including Buttonville, Oshawa and Markham.
 The Markham Airport, home to the Canadian Air Land Sea Museum, is the most at risk as it is right next door and under the approach to runway 10R at the new airport.
 In addition part of Markham airport, including half of its only runway, was originally expropriated for the Pickering airport.
 Questions on if the construction of the Pickering Airport next to an existing airport (Markham CNU8) would violate the Aeronautical Act have been raised by the airports opponents.
-The Markham Airport, has been around since 1965 and is currently looking to expand to a 6,000 ft runway and take-on the new role of private aviation airport if the closure of Buttonville Airport takes place.
-The land that Buttonville Airport sits on has been sold for development to Cadillac Fairview.
-No firm date for Buttonvilles closure has been announced.
+The Markham Airport, has been around since 1965 and is currently looking to expand to a 6,000 ft runway and take-on the new role of private aviation airport after the closure of the Buttonville Airport.
+The land that Buttonville Airport sits on has been sold for development to Cadillac Fairview and the airport closed on November 24, 2023.
 The city of Oshawa has passed a resolution in council affirming that Oshawa airport will remain open until 2032 or longer.
 There are no operational and physical constraints that would inhibit Oshawa airport from operating when Pickering opens.

-In the draft plan presented by the GTAA in 2004, it proposed closing all three GA airport to jumpstart traffic at Pickering airport.
-Mixing the displaced general aviation traffic with increased heavy passenger jet traffic is a concern to many small aircraft pilots who would have no choice but to use the new airport, as larger airports tend to be less GA friendly, and more difficult for student pilot training.
+In the draft plan presented by the GTAA in 2004, it proposed closing all three general aviation airports to jumpstart traffic at Pickering airport.
+Mixing the displaced general aviation traffic with increased heavy passenger jet traffic is a concern to many small aircraft pilots who would have no choice but to use the new airport, as larger airports tend to be less friendly to general aviation, and more difficult for student pilot training.